jlylekim/UndersmoothedUnfolding/README.md

 $ source /path/to/install-or-build/dir/bin/thisroot.sh
 $ make
 ```
 You should see an executable named `UndersmoothDemo`.
 Running the executable will generate `UndersmoothDemo.pdf`.
-(Running the script takes a while.
+(Running the demo takes a while.
 To obtain results faster reduce `repeatNum` in `UndersmoothDemo.C`.)

 ## Known issues
 * The current version is intended to be used with `kEConstraintNone` for the area constraint option when constructing the `TUnfold` object.